anrbn/GCP-Attack-Defense/README.md

   <tr>
    <td>&lt;project-id>
    </td>
-   <td>The ID of the Google Cloud project in which the Cloud Function will be created.
+   <td>The ID of the Google Cloud project where the Cloud Function is located.
    </td>
   </tr>
   <tr>